MystenLabs/mysticeti/orchestrator/readme.md

 aws_secret_access_key = YOUR_SECRET_ACCESS_KEY
 ```

-Do not specify any AWS region in that file as the python scripts will allow you to handle multiple regions programmatically.
+Do not specify any AWS region in that file as the scripts need to handle multiple regions programmatically.

 ## Step 2.
 Specify the testbed configuration